 1900 – 1920s.

-The general timeline of influences tends to start in the 20th century with the Futurists and Dada which formed at least in part as a response to World War I. (ArtNews has a timeline from the 1700s this idea is less new than people tend to believe) These forms went out of their way to shock, either on the basis of rejecting the past and embracing a more ‘modern’ approach, in the case of the Futurists, embracing speed, youth ,and misogyny and Fascism (oops).
-Dada rejected the logic and reason of the modern capitalist society, instead embracing nonsense, irrationality, and anti-bourgeois protest in their works. (at this point in philosophical thought there was a heavy tendency towards logic and reason from Immanuel Kant to Bertrand Russell so this rejection ran both against capitalist thought and the major philosophical trends).
-The shock performative aspects of these two groups closely mirrored some of the performance art later in the US, UK and Europe.
-Urination, deification, and other bodily acts onstage all appeared in performance (I know mostly of this in DADA) 50 years before body art became a named art genre.
+The general timeline of performance art influences tends to start in the 20th century with the Futurists and Dada.
+While influential, these forms are not the beginning we seek.
+(ArtNews has a timeline of performance art from the 1700s).
+These forms went out of their way to shock, rejecting the past and embracing a more ‘modern’ approach.
+In the case of the Futurists this included embracing speed, youth ,and misogyny and Fascism (oops).
+Dada rejected the logic and reason of the modern capitalist society, instead embracing nonsense, irrationality, and anti-bourgeois protest.
+At this point in philosophical thought there was a tendency towards logic and reason from Immanuel Kant to Bertrand Russell so this rejection ran both against capitalist and philosophical trends.
+The shock performative aspects of the Futurists and Dada was revisited in performance art.
+Urination, deification, and other bodily acts onstage all appeared in performance 50 years before body art became a named art genre.
 Besides shock value, the benefits of challenging the assumptions of music (music Concrete), poetry (Hugo Balls ‘Karawane’ for example), and theater/ opera opened up new explorations beyond Futurism and DADA.

 1920s – 1940s

-Surrealists were heavily influenced by Dada, and started after WWI.
-Mainly producing visual arts and literature, but also film and music.
-Less a performance art, but the idea of merging dream and reality into one reality, a super-reality – Surreality – offers new space (much like DADA and the futurists) for thinking about the arts and performance.
+The Surrealist movement was heavily influenced by Dada.
+The Surrealists produced visual arts and literature, but also film and music.
+Less a performance art, Surrealism merged dream and reality into one reality, a super-reality, Surreality.
+This offered new space (much like DADA and the futurists) for thinking about the arts and performance.

 At roughly the same time, Bauhaus, started by Walter Gropius was started in Germany.
-While the surrealists brought together dreams and reality, Bauhaus sought to bring all the arts together to make Gaemtkunstwerk, or a more comprehensive artwork.
+While the surrealists brought together dreams and reality, Bauhaus sought to bring all the arts together to make Gesamtkunstwerk, or a more comprehensive artwork.
 The form working in architecture and design, fonts and involved stage performances.
-The influence of Bauhaus extends, still, through design, architecture, and typography, but in the US the influence was compounded after the movement ended by many of the lead artists moving to the US to escape Nazi Germany.
+The influence of Bauhaus extends, still, through design, architecture, and typography.
+In the US the influence was compounded after the movement ended by many of the lead artists moving to the US to escape Nazi Germany.
 John Cage, Anna Halprin, Merce Cunningham and many others were directly influenced in their work by the Bauhaus artists.

-Now we have Living Art.
-It is suggested that its time encompassed from 1933 (with the advent of refugees from the European war as we saw with Bauhaus) to the 1970s.
+Living Art.
+Living Art spanned roughly from 1933 (with the advent of refugees from WW2 as we saw with Bauhaus) to the 1970s.
 Black Mountain College in North Carolina started in 1933 with 22 students and 9 faculty.
 Joseph and Anni Albers (Bauhaus artists) were invited to be on faculty.
-His idea that, ‘ art is concerned with the HOW not the WHAT; not the literal content, but with the performance of factual content.
-The performance – how it is done – that is the concept of art” could be seen as a basis of performance or live art as we encounter it today.
+Joseph Albers’ idea that, “art is concerned with the HOW not the WHAT; not the literal content, but with the performance of factual content.
+The performance – how it is done – that is the concept of art”, can be seen as a basis of performance or live art as we see it today.

-Beginning in the 1940s, Arte Informale / Tachisme incorporated gesture, spontaneous execution, time based work, and audience dependent work and performance.
+Beginning in the 1940s, Arte Informale / Tachisme incorporated gesture, spontaneous execution, time based work, and audience dependent performance.
 Originally a French form, it spread around the world.
-As the name might suggest, was not entirely informal, but lack of form.
-Similar to Abstract Expressionism but not entirely the same.
+It is similar to Abstract Expressionism but not entirely the same.
 Abstract expressionism (1940s) tended to be a bit more aggressive, with Arte Informale more drips and dabs, and Abstract Expressionism – well think Jackson Pollack.
 Action art.

 1950s

-By the early 1950s, also showing up and influenced by Bauhaus artists Black Mountain College, composer John Cage and choreographer Merce Cunningham adding notions of chance and indeterminacy to their art work.
-Cage and Cunningham influenced heavily not only legions of composers, but the entire post modern dance scene, Fluxus, and the performance art scene.
-News of what they, Rauschenberg, and others were doing reached New York where The New School for Social Research was started in 1956.
-This included Allan Kaprow, George Brecht, Dick Higgins, and slightly peripherally, Jim Dine, Larry Poons and George Segal.
+By the early 1950s, influenced by Bauhaus artists, Black Mountain College professor and composer John Cage along with choreographer Merce Cunningham added notions of chance and indeterminacy to their art work.
+Cage and Cunningham influenced heavily not only legions of composers, but the post modern dance scene, Fluxus, and the performance art scene.
+News of what they, Robert Rauschenberg, and others were doing reached New York City where The New School for Social Research was started in 1956.
+The New School included Allan Kaprow, George Brecht, Dick Higgins, and slightly peripherally, Jim Dine, Larry Poons and George Segal.

 Around the same time in 1954, the Gutai group formed in Japan.
 The first radical, post-war artistic group in Japan, they staged multimedia events, interactive environments and stressed physically engaging with their materials.
 They interacted with Kaprow, Arte Informale, Tachisme, and the Dutch Nul collective.